kgururangan/mph/README.md

 constructs and diagonalizes the Frenkel-Holstein Hamiltonian for a molecular aggregate in the basis of 1- and 2-particle excitonic states, and uses the resulting eigenvalues and eigenvectors to compute the absorption spectrum.
-In the future, I plan on adding a few things, including a PDF showing derivations for all matrix elements, 3-particle and higher terms, and higher-order spectroscopy simulations, such as pump-prope and 2D electronic spectroscopy.
+In the future, I plan on adding a few things, including a PDF showing derivations for all matrix elements, multimode vibrations and anharmonicity, 3-particle and higher terms, and higher-order spectroscopy simulations, such as pump-prope and 2D electronic spectroscopy.

 # Installation
 Create a conda environment with Numpy, Matplotlib, and Numba installed.
 Clone this repository and run